How to Find the Center of an L-Shaped House: The Bagua Mistakes Most People Make

 Want to skip the hand calculation?
 Use the nine-grid wizard to map your layout directly.

-• a balcony counts in one room but not in another
+• A balcony counts in one room but not in another

-Mistake 1: starting from a room instead of the full footprint
+Mistake 1: Starting from a room instead of the full footprint

-This is the most common error.
+This one's the most common -- and it's a killer.

 Always begin with:

-• the outer boundary of the entire home
+• The outer boundary of the entire home

-• the real built footprint
+• The real built footprint

 Only after that should you ask where the center sits.

-Mistake 2: treating balconies, voids, and cut-ins inconsistently
+Mistake 2: Treating balconies, voids, and cut-ins inconsistently

 A practical way to think about it:

-• if a section clearly extends the usable home edge, it influences the boundary
+• If a section clearly extends the usable home edge, it influences the boundary

-Mistake 3: ignoring the one-third rule
+Mistake 3: Ignoring the one-third rule

 A simple manual workflow for irregular homes

 If you want to map an L-shaped or cut-corner home by hand, keep the process rigid.
+Don't freelance it.

-Step 1: trace the full outer boundary
+Step 1: Trace the full outer boundary

-Do not start with room labels.
+Don't start with room labels.
 Start with shape.

-Step 2: judge the big cut-ins and protrusions
+Step 2: Judge the big cut-ins and protrusions

-• which side loses a meaningful chunk?
+• Which side loses a meaningful chunk?

-• which side pushes outward enough to become a projection?
+• Which side pushes outward enough to become a projection?

 This is where the one-third rule matters most.

-Step 3: fit the 3x3 grid over the whole footprint
+Step 3: Fit the 3x3 grid over the whole footprint

 Only after the boundary is stable should you overlay the nine-grid.

-Step 4: find the center from the mapped footprint
+Step 4: Find the center from the mapped footprint

 That distinction matters.
 A wrong center leads to wrong labels for:

-• missing corners
+• Missing corners

-• entry placement by palace
+• Entry placement by palace

-• central toilet judgment
+• Central toilet judgment

-• which family member zones are being affected
+• Which family member zones are being affected

 What an L-shaped house usually does to the reading

-2. the perceived center shifts away from where people assume it should be
+2. The perceived center shifts away from where people assume it should be

-When manual mapping is still not enough
+When manual mapping still isn't enough

-Even with a clean method, some layouts stay difficult:
+Even with a clean method, some layouts just stay difficult:

-• multiple inward cuts on different sides
+• Multiple inward cuts on different sides

-• angled walls
+• Angled walls

-• semi-open extensions
+• Semi-open extensions

-• balcony shapes that partially extend one zone but not another
+• Balcony shapes that partially extend one zone but not another

-• homes where the entry sits in a recessed pocket
+• Homes where the entry sits in a recessed pocket

-A more reliable question to ask
+A better question to ask

 "What boundary am I actually using, and am I using it consistently?"

-That one question eliminates most bagua mistakes.
+That single question eliminates most bagua mistakes.

 When to use the tool instead of hand drawing